BorgwardtLab/Epistasis-GLIDE/README.md

 ## Contact

-For any questions, please contact Tony Kam-Thong at: tony@mpipsykl.mpg.de
+For any questions, please contact Tony Kam-Thong at: tkamth@gmail.com